Comprehensive Truck Size and Weight Limits Study - Highway Safety and Truck Crash Comparative Analysis Technical Report

 |6||Tractor plus three 28 or 28 ½ foot trailers (3-S2-2-2)||3||9||129,000||Same as Scenario 5 3|

-1 The network is the 1982 Surface Transportation Assistance Act (STAA) Network (National Network or NN) for the 3-S2, semitrailer (53’), 80,000 pound gross vehicle weight (GVW) and the 2-S1-2, semitrailer/trailer (28.5’), 80,000 pound.
-GVW vehicles.
+1 The STAA network is the National Network (NN) for the 3S-2 semitrailer (53 feet) with an 80,000-lb. maximum GVW and the 2-S1-2 semitrailer/trailer (28.5 feet) also with an 80,000 lbs. maximum GVW vehicles.
 The alternative truck configurations have the same access off the network as its control vehicle.
 Return to Footnote 1

 2 The 80,000 pound weight reflects the applicable Federal gross vehicle weight limit; a 71,700 gross vehicle weight was used in the study based on empirical findings generated through an inspection of the weigh-in-motion data used in the study.
 Return to Footnote 2